jamesshore/quixote/ROADMAP.md

 ## To Do

-* Test and fix hardcoded 'top' in ElementEdge.diff 'number' path
 * Constraints need to describe themselves
 * Function to resolve ElementEdge? e.g., ElementEdge.is()
 * Need polymorphism in ElementEdge.diff()?